brillout/wildcard-api/docs/rpc.draft.md

 # RPC or REST/GraphQL, which one to use?

 An approximate rule of thumb:
 - Is your API consumed by third parties?
-Use REST/GraphQL -API consumed by third parties?

-We will now explain this rule of thumb by giving with examples.
+Use REST/GraphQL.
+- Is your API consumed by yourself?
+Use REST/GraphQL.

+This document illustrates this rule.

 - []
 - []